exoplatform/exo-documentation/docs/ManageTasks.rst

 - Priority: Lets you filter tasks for a given priority.
 A dropdown menu offers the options : All, High, Normal, Low, None.
 - Show completed tasks:  when turned on this option lets you display :ref:`completed tasks <finishtask>` as well as the others.

-In the drawer's footer, the buttons/link make the following:
+At the bottom of the drawer, three actions are available :

 - Confirm: Allows to confirm the selected/inputted data and proceed to the filtering
 - Cancel: Allows to clear the selected/inputted data and close the drawer